 There have been a few times when people from different parts of the world have asked me if I am going to replay a webinar because it wasn’t shown at the best time for them.

-Well, with evergreen webinars, you have the power to replay your favorite webinars at different times of the week and times of the day.
+Well, with a recorded webinar, you have the power to replay your favorite webinar at different times of the week and times of the day.
 Simply record your live webinar and adjust your evergreen schedule.
 That’s it.

 Perfect selling opportunities

-A major bonus of evergreen webinars is that you have the power to place the perfect call to action (CTA).
+A major bonus of recorded webinar is that you have the power to place the perfect call to action (CTA).
 That CTA could be a prompt to purchase a piece of software you created or an online course that relates to your webinar content.

 Whatever the CTA, you will never miss out this opportunity with evergreen webinars.

 Despite the many attractions of evergreen webinars to online marketers, they do have some downsides that you should be aware of.
 However, a recorded webinar is not a perfect solution, but let's be honest, does such a solution exist?
 Now, take a look at the specific disadvantages of this solution because yes, we have a couple: